whateverusername0/VRTRAKILL/README.md

 [Full minos fight (0.3)](https://www.youtube.com/watch?v=yrofGYf_xTI) | [Full sisyphus fight (0.5)](https://www.youtube.com/watch?v=DhcVx6yBEaM) | [Cybergrind tomfoolery (0.8)](https://youtu.be/n2aAljuvpMo) | [0.12](https://youtu.be/aosvmxn6bNU)

 ULTRAKILLing in VR is now a thing.
-This mod exists because [HuskVR](https://github.com/TeamDoodz/HuskVR) is not being updated for like 7 months, so I was like "Fine, I'll do it myself".
+This mod exists because [HuskVR](https://github.com/TeamDoodz/HuskVR) was not being updated for a whole year, so I was like "Fine, I'll do it myself".
 Also it does not require any other mods to function.

 ## Features